gonative-cc/relayer/e2e/README.md

 ### `e2e/run_e2e_tests.sh`

 Executes the actual end-to-end tests.
 This script is a *placeholder*.
-You should replace the placeholder `echo` command with the command(s) needed to run E2E tests.
 All E2E tests should be invoked from this script.
 The relayer should use the `e2e-bitcoin.yml` file.
 This file contains the updated package id and object id of the deployed smart contract.

 ## Workflow